kevchu3/openshift4-upi-homelab/README.md

 1. I followed instructions from this [Git repository](https://github.com/christianh814/ocp4-upi-helpernode) to build out a UPI helper node.
 This allowed me to satisfy load balancing, DHCP, PXE, DNS, and HTTPD requirements.
 I ran `nmcli device show` from the helper node to populate the DHCP section of vars.yaml since the helper node will function as DNS/DHCP for the cluster.
 At this time, don't run the helper node configuration playbook yet.

+* NOTE: I updated references from the Git repository to use OpenShift 4.2 instead of 4.1.

 2. I continued the bare metal installation [here](https://docs.openshift.com/container-platform/4.2/installing/installing_bare_metal/installing-bare-metal.html#ssh-agent-using_installing-bare-metal).
 I followed these steps in the documentation:
   * Generating an SSH private key and adding it to the agent
   * Obtaining the installation program
   * Installing the OpenShift Command-line Interface
   * Manually creating the installation configuration file
   * Creating the Ignition config files
+    * I've provided a helper script that can be run: `create-ignition-configs.sh`
-    * Note: The Ignition config files should be placed in the web directory of the httpd server on the UPI helper node.
-Run `/usr/local/bin/helpernodecheck install-info` for more info.
+    * The Ignition config files should be placed in the web directory of the httpd server on the UPI helper node: `cp *.ign /var/www/html/ignition/`
+    * Run `/usr/local/bin/helpernodecheck install-info` for more info.

 3. For this step, Creating Red Hat Enterprise Linux CoreOS (RHCOS) machines using an ISO image, I proceeded as follows.
   a.
 In RHEV, I created the VMs for the bootstrap, control plane, and compute nodes.